Conditionals

 values.
 This forms the basis for simple decision making.
 They return true

-, values of type boolean
+or false, values of type boolean:

 int num = 10;